-You can use Website Behavior audience targeting rules to include or exclude traffic matching the UTM tags from your Privy Convert Campaigns.
-For example, if you wanted to show a unique campaign to contacts arriving from an email sent from Privy:
+You can use Website Behavior audience targeting rules to include or exclude traffic matching the UTM tags from your Privy Convert Displays.
+For example, if you wanted to show a unique display to contacts arriving from an email sent from Privy:

-- Select the desired campaign and switch to the Target step.
+- Select the desired display and switch to the Target step.